Thepetapixl/Mini-Project-III/README.md

 A very efficient application with payment details as well.
 Implemented in New York, reviews were great.
-But cannot be implemented in India dur to lack of space and middle mans.
+But cannot be implemented in India due to lack of space and middle mans.

 ### Proposed System (Block Diagram):